wp-plugins/wpglobus/readme.txt

 1. Admin interface: languages setup.
 2. Front: language switcher in the twentyfourteen theme menu.

+== Upgrade Notice ==

+No backward incompatibility issues in the 1.0.x releases.
+The 0.1.x is no longer supported.
+If you have WPGlobus 0.1.x, please upgrade now.

 == Changelog ==

+= 1.0.6 =
+* ADDED:
+	* Admin interface and front filter to translate widgets.

 = 1.0.5 =
 * ADDED: